Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Phonon coupling from experimental data

 with $\beta = (\kappa_{\rm B} T)^{-1}$ the inverse temperature, and depends on the phonon spectral density $J(\omega) = \sum_{\vb k} |g_{\vb k}|^2 \delta(\omega - \omega_{\vb k})$, with $g_{\vb k}$ the exciton-phonon coupling constants and $\omega_{\vb k}$ the phonon frequencies.

 The most appropriate theory for phonon-coupled QEs in mono- and bilayer WSe$_2$ involves the continuum of 2D acoustic phonons modes in a single layer of WSe$_2$.
 However, we also consider the case of a 3D phonon dispersion.
-Assuming spherical electron and hole confinement with wavefunction $\psi(\vb r) \propto \exp[-|\vb r|^2 / (2R^2)]$ (and identical localization radius $R$ for simplicity), the phonon spectral density is then
+Assuming spherical electron and hole confinement with wave function $\psi(\vb r) \propto \exp[-|\vb r|^2 / (2R^2)]$ (and identical localization radius $R$ for electrons and holes for simplicity), the phonon spectral density is then

 with $z = 2$ or $z = 3$ depending on the dimensionality.
 The parameter $\omega_{\rm c} = \sqrt{2}c/R$ is a cutoff frequency depending on the electron and hole confinement radius $R$ and the speed of sound $c$, whereas $\alpha$ is given by